Malaysian consumers are more likely to rely on a variety of media for content, as compared to their Indonesian and Thai counterparts.

 Most Indonesians do not get their news from physical newspapers or official online sources.
 In fact, newspapers are not in the top four media types preferred by Indonesians, as the charts show.

 The heavy reliance by Malaysian consumers on a variety of media produces a greater number of small yet distinct groups of media consumption behaviour, compared to Indonesia and Thailand.

 Hence the largest consumer cluster in the country is only made up of approximately 10% of the urban population.

-This cluster of Malaysians consume a variety of media platforms whereas the largest consumer clusters in Indonesia and Thailand only watch television.
+This cluster of Malaysians consumes a variety of media platforms whereas the largest consumer clusters in Indonesia and Thailand only watch television.

-These findings on shopping behaviours are excerpt of Dattel’s report to uncover ‘hidden truths’ about the ASEAN consumers.
-If you are interested to know more about ASEAN consumers, click here to request for a digital copy of the report.
+These findings on shopping behaviours are an excerpt of Dattel’s report to uncover ‘hidden truths’ about ASEAN consumers.
+If you are interested to know more about ASEAN consumers, click here to request a digital copy of the report.

 Reference: World Bank population data as of 2017.